touchofstatic/astro-tutorial/src/content/posts/post08.md

 4. **What's next:** I'd like to separate theme toggle and explosion animation features in `ThemeSwitch.astro` into components if possible, but I'm not sure what would that look like.

-Basically, I spent three days to make a simple joke animation play on my first website and it was extremely fun!
+Basically, I spent three days to make a simple joke animation play on my first website and it was really fun!

 <p display="inline-block">
 <image src="../../images/ezgif-5-d2cafdb86f.gif" height="100"></image>